MeerKar/Regular-expression/Develop/gist -template.md

 # Regular Expression Sytanx(Regex)

+A **regex**, which is short for **regular expression**, is a sequence of characters that defines a specific search pattern.
+When included in code or search algorithms, regular expressions can be used to find certain patterns of characters within a string, or to find and replace a character or sequence of characters within a string.
+They are also frequently used to validate input.

 Regular expressions (regex) are powerful tool used in programming to search, match and maniplate text within patterns.
 They are used in various languages for validating, parsing and transforming text.
 Each component of a regex serves a specific purpose, enabling complex and flexible pattern matching.

 ## Summary